 While you’re there, treat yourself to an indulgent Afternoon Tea surrounded by Georgian splendour in the ballroom.

-The nearby, Cass Sculpture Foundation (on the Goodwood Estate) offers over 50 large-scale, family-friendly sculptures to discover in 26 acres of idyllic woodland.
+The nearby Cass Sculpture Foundation (on the Goodwood Estate) offers over 50 large-scale, family-friendly sculptures to discover in 26 acres of idyllic woodland.

 The Goodwood Aerodrome has long been associated with motor racing as the airfield’s perimeter road has been home to Goodwood Motor Circuit since the 1940s.
 You can still spy all manner of vintage aircraft taking to the skies here, including Spitfires, Hurricanes and Cessnas.

-West Dean Gardens is a lush paradise, with a sunken garden and 300-foot-long Edwardian pergola and a 50-acre arboretum reached on a two-mile parkland walk.
+West Dean Gardens is a lush paradise, with a sunken garden and 300-foot-long Edwardian pergola, and a 50-acre arboretum reached on a two-mile parkland walk.
 The South Downs are within easy strolling distance too.

 London to Chichester by train

 Direct trains from London Victoria to Chichester take around 1 hour and 30 minutes.
-From London Waterloo to Chichester services take about 1 hour and 40 minutes with one change at either Clapham Junction or Havant.
+From London Waterloo to Chichester, services take about 1 hour and 40 minutes with one change at either Clapham Junction or Havant.

 The Royal Albert Museum (RAMM) is the city’s most prominent and scooped the UK’s Museum of the Year award in 2012.
 RAMM’s collection spans a broad remit encompassing zoology, anthropology, fine art, archaeology and geology, housing over a million objects.

-From there you can cross a bridge to reach the Roman wall affording splendid views of the Rougemont and Northernhay Gardens and cityscape.
+You can cross a bridge to reach the Roman wall affording splendid views of the Rougemont and Northernhay Gardens and cityscape.

 Browse antique shops lining the historic Quayside or nose around the chic boutiques on Gandy Street in the Castle Quarter.
 Take a break from sightseeing with a gourmet coffee at Exe Coffee Roasters.

 Warehouses on the Exeter Ship Canal Basin have been converted to restaurants, craft and speciality shops.
-The canal’s mix of old and new architecture and double locks makes it an attractive place to walk or cycle down.
+The canal’s mix of old and new architecture and double locks make it an attractive place to walk or cycle down.

 London to Exeter by train